byronrthomas/shocknet/client/Readme.md

 * `npm start` is used to start the dev webserver which serves up the Javascript and will need a running backend somewhere (normally a flask server running locally, see the main readme for instructions)

+Once you have this, a webpage should open with the frontend running locally, changes you make to Javascript code will be hot reloaded after this